UT-MPC/Disseminate-V2/README.md

   1) Utilize Python multiprocessing in order for raspberry-pi's to automatically communicate with each other on startup
   2) Add a script to root directory of Raspberry-pi to enable search and connection autonomously.

+ What is provided in this project:
+  1) A model for creating client and server connections.
+  2) An in-progress file for multiprocessing sending/recieving data using Bluetooth

  The code for everything accomplished so far has been added to this repo, and if there are any questions or concerns, please make an issue request.